Education group Pearson says 2020 sales fall 10%

-LONDON, Jan 20 (Reuters) - Global education group Pearson PSON.L said group sales fell by 10% in 2020, marking an improvement in the final quarter, as growth in online learning demand offset cancelled exams.
+LONDON, Jan 20 (Reuters) - Global education group Pearson PSON.L said exam cancellations and school closures continued to drag in the final part of 2020, pulling down annual group sales by 10%, although it was on track to meet reduced market forecasts.

+Pearson, which appointed former Disney DIS.N executive Andy Bird as its new CEO in October, said that the exam cancellations and pressure on education spending had offset the growth in demand for online learning during the year.

-The British company, which had reported a 14% sales drop in the first nine months, said it expected to report adjusted operating profit in a range of 310 million pounds ($423 million)to 315 million pounds for the year.
+For 2020, the British company said it expected to report adjusted operating profit in a range of 310 million pounds ($423 million)to 315 million pounds for the year, in line with consensus.

-Analysts had in October put their forecasts for adjusted operating profit at 332 million pounds in 2020.
+That is lower than the 332 million pounds analysts were forecasting in October, before further hits from new COVID-19 lockdowns and associated school closures.

+Pearson has spent the last five years trying to adapt to a new digital market, a painful process resulting in multiple profit warnings, but the steps taken to invest in online services put it in a strong position to face the pandemic.

 ($1 = 0.7323 pounds)